ghamadi/react-nimble-store/README.md

 That's it!
 Now the provider and the consumption hooks are typed.

-### Reusing the Store Instance
+## Reusing the Store Instance
 Continuing with the counter example above, imagine you have two (or more) sections in your app, each requiring its own instance of the `CounterStore`.
-You could duplicate your code and create two (or more) stores for each section, _or_ you could just wrap each section with its own `Provider`.
+Instead of duplicating your code and creating two (or more) stores for each section, you can just wrap each section with its own `Provider`.

 ```jsx
 const { Provider, useStore } = createStore(...)